 We always keep a few pairs of shorts at the ready if you need to borrow some!

 We ask all class participants attending our Equipment or Pilates classes to wear Pilates socks (also called Grip Socks).
 If you don’t have Pilates socks, we have them available to purchase at reception.
-All Gym class participants will need to wear exercise shoes.
+All Gym class participants will need to wear appropriate exercise shoes.

 We have HICAPS terminals onsite, which mean you can swipe your private health insurance card and receive a rebate (providing it’s included in your extras cover).
 The rebate you will receive is heavily dependent on what health fund you are insured with, and what level of cover you have.
-Rebates can vary between $16 to the full cost of the service.

 Generally, yes.
 We acknowledge that your time is important and therefor all of our staff do their best to stay on schedule.
 It is very unusual for appointments to run more than 5 minutes late.